tolsz/Encryption-Decryption/README.md

 **Example 1**

 **Input:**
-java Application -mode enc -key 7 -data "Welcome to Encryption-Decryption" -alg unicode
+CLI Arguments: -mode enc -key 7 -data "Welcome to Encryption-Decryption" -alg unicode

 **Output:**
-The input is: Welcome to Encryption-Decryption
-The result is: ^lsjvtl'{v'Lujy w{pvu4Kljy w{pvu
+^lsjvtl'{v'Lujy w{pvu4Kljy w{pvu

 **Example 2**

 **Input:**
-java Application -mode enc -in road_to_treasure.txt -out protected.txt -key 7 -alg unicode
+CLI Arguments: -mode enc -in road_to_treasure.txt -out protected.txt -key 7 -alg unicode

 This command gets data from the file road_to_treasure.txt, encrypt the data with the key 5, create a file called protected.txt and write ciphertext to it.